OSUsatoru/ParallelProgramming/README.md

 Discord: satoru#2984

 # Parallel Programming
-Repository for learning parallel programming.
+Repository for learning parallel programming in C/C++.
 Each file includes the result of the experiment.

 ## Main Topics
 * Moore's Law and Multicore